-- Residents and businesses in Los Angeles County currently generate 29.5 million tons of solid waste per year, of which 2.8 million originates from unincorporated areas.
+- Residents and businesses in Los Angeles County currently generate 30.0 million tons of solid waste per year, of which 2.9 million originates from unincorporated areas.
 The sustainable management of this waste is a major challenge, which involves waste collection, outreach and education, maximizing waste reduction and recycling, development of alternatives to landfills, and ensuring adequate disposal capacity for the waste that cannot be recycled or otherwise diverted.
-Waste disposed at landfills is also a major source of greenhouse gases that contributes to climate change. - There is limited potential for new in-County landfill capacity to meet the long-term disposal needs of Los Angeles County. - Industrial waste discharges and the underground storage of hazardous materials, if not properly managed, can lead to surface and groundwater contamination which impacts health and safety and the environment. - The Woolsey Fire wildfire disaster started on November 8, 2018, and burned 96,949 acres of land in the cities and unincorporated communities of Agoura Hills, Bell Canyon, Calabasas, Chatsworth, Hidden Hills, Malibu, Oak Park, Simi Valley, West Hills, and Westlake Village impacting public health and safety, personal and private property, infrastructure and watersheds.
-Recovery efforts began, which resulted in establishing the County's Recovery Coordinating Center led by the Chief Executive Office with an organizational structure consisting of the Operations, Finance and Administration, Logistics, and the Planning Sections.
-The Environmental Services CSA is leading the Environmental Branch of the Recovery Operations Section. - Aging infrastructure and varying management practices has reduced the effectiveness and reliability of the sewer infrastructure.
+Waste disposed at landfills is also a major source of greenhouse gases that contributes to climate change. - There is limited potential for new in-County landfill capacity to meet the long-term disposal needs of Los Angeles County. - Industrial waste discharges and the underground storage of hazardous substances, if not properly managed, can lead to surface and groundwater contamination which impacts health and safety and the environment. - In November 2018, the Woolsey Fire disaster burned 96,949 acres of land in the cities and unincorporated communities of Agoura Hills, Calabasas, Hidden Hills, Los Angeles, Malibu, and Westlake Village impacting public health and safety, personal and private property, infrastructure and watersheds.
+Public Works continues to lead debris removal efforts, which include a State-sponsored and a local debris removal program which assist property owners responsibly clear their properties of fire debris and prepare for rebuilding. - Aging infrastructure and varying management practices has reduced the effectiveness and reliability of the sewer infrastructure.